- Life & Money

 8 Mistakes to Avoid When Filling Out the FAFSA

-That’s because the form features extensive questions about your family’s financial situation, and it takes most people about an hour to fill out.
+And that’s understandable.
+After all, the form features extensive questions about your family’s financial situation, and it takes most people about an hour to fill out.
 As form fatigue sets in, it can be easy for mistakes to happen.
-Unfortunately, even minor ones can hold up your application process and potentially cost you in aid dollars.
+Unfortunately, even minor mistakes in your FAFSA application can hold up the process and potentially cost you in aid dollars.

-So it’s worth taking a little extra care when providing your schools with the information they need in order to make sure you’re getting the aid your family needs.
-Here, we flag some common mistakes to avoid when filling out the FAFSA.
+No matter when you fill out the form, it’s worth taking a little extra care when providing your schools with the information they need in order to make sure you’re getting the aid your family needs.
+Here are some common mistakes to avoid when filling out the FAFSA.

 1. Not filling out the FAFSA at all

-According to the National College Access Network (NCAN), only about 57 percent of college-bound, high-school graduates from the class of 2021 completed a FAFSA.
-By not completing the application, however, students are leaving billions of dollars in federal financial aid on the table, which includes grants, loans and work-study programs, as well as aid from many states and institutions.
+According to the National College Access Network (NCAN), only about 59 percent of college-bound, high-school graduates from the class of 2022 completed a FAFSA.
+By not completing the application, however, students are potentially leaving billions of dollars in federal financial, state, and institutional aid on the table, including grants, loans and work-study programs.

 “Filling out the FAFSA is really a sign that you’re looking for help paying for college from multiple sources,” explains Kim Cook, NCAN’s executive director, who encourages everyone to complete the form.
-Besides, it’s free, and factors other than income, including family size and the number of children in college, are also part of the equation.
+Cook notes that the application is free, and points out the fact that factors other than income, including family size and the number of children in college, are also part of the equation.
 “You might be pleasantly surprised that you are, in fact, eligible for aid,” she says.

 2. Waiting until the last minute to fill out the FAFSA